 All students are evenly rotated through all speech types and apologetics during the competitive rounds.

 While competition can be fun and build good communication skills under pressure, our club focus remains on encouraging each student to do their own individual best.
 Our club members are here to support each other as we learn communication skills.

 We also focus on real world application rather than gaming techniques.
 Good communication is much more than oral polish.
 It also encompasses integrity and genuine sincerity.
 Therefore a number of Toastmaster methods are used rather than the gaming techniques found in some leagues.

-To sign up for Speech & Apologetics, or for more information please
+To express interest in Platform Speech or for more information please